quil-lang/sbcl-librarian/README.md

 defined in the example system, assuming you have `libsbcl.so` in a `${SBCL_SRC}/src/runtime/`.

+The file `add-on.lisp` in the example directory shows how to add new API symbols at link time - the final artifact should be relinked into the final executable either by static or dynamic linkage - things work better on Windows with static linkage. `add-on.fasl` should be loaded explicitly via the C function `lisp_load` or the Lisp function `lisp-load` at runtime.

 If you don't have `libsbcl.so`, make will try to build it for you by calling `make-shared-library.sh` at `${SBCL_SRC}` directory.